 Who needs a Finnish student visa and types of student visas

-You will still have to register with the local authorities, especially if your degree takes more than 90 days.
+International students who don't need to apply for a visa/residence permit still have to register with the local authorities, especially if their degree takes more than 90 days to finish.

 Tips on applying for the Finnish residence permit

-The documents you need for the student visa
+The documents required for the student visa application

 - Completed application form